alanjds/drf-nested-routers/README.md

 sidebar notes.

 Apache Licence v2.0 is a MIT-like licence.
 This means, in plain English:
-- Its trully open source
+- It's truly open source
 - You can use it as you wish, for money or not
 - You can sublicence it (change the licence!!)
 - This way, you can even use it on your closed-source project